Agoric/documentation/main/getting-started/intro-zoe.md

 sale.

-You use object identity comparison to quickly check that you recognize this contract installation, without having to check source code line-by-line to ensure the code is the same.
-In other words, you're sure this invitation is for participating in an instance of the contract it says it is, and not an unknown and possibly malicious one.
+You use object identity comparison to quickly check that you recognize this contract installation, without having to compare source code line-by-line.
+If the installation matches, you're sure the invitation is for participating in an instance of the expected contract rather than an unknown and possibly malicious one.

 <<< @/snippets/test-intro-zoe.js#isCorrectCode

-However, if you don't recognize the installation, you can inspect the code directly by calling:
+However, if you don't recognize the installation, you can inspect its code directly by calling:

 <<< @/snippets/test-intro-zoe.js#inspectCode